ymichael/psite/_posts/2016-04-10-thoughts-page-load-performance.md

 Oh yea, if you use web fonts.
 There's that too[^7].
 Browsers don't like prefetching fonts until they realise they actually need it.
-They also dislike rendering system fonts while waiting and requesting for your fancy web font[^8], leading to more time before users see your content.
+They also dislike rendering system fonts while waiting and requesting for your fancy web font[^8], leading to more time before users see your content.[^18]

 I left out where most of the navigation timing events fire in the list above - things like DOMInteractive DOMContentLoaded etc because they depend to some